Wendell Jerome Campbell: Career

 After graduation Campbell secured a job at the Purdue Calumet Development Foundation, where he worked for ten years on various urban renewal projects in the region.
 He launched his own firm, Wendell Campbell Associates in 1966, and renamed it several times during his practicing career.
 The name changed to Campbell and Macsai in 1970 until 1975 while Campbell and architect John Macsai were partners.
 It then to Campbell Tiu Campbell in 1976 to recognize the contributions of his daughter Susan and professional partner Domingo Tiu.

 Shortly after graduating, and while still employed at the Development Foundation, in 1971 Campbell co-founded and served as the first president of the National Organization of Minority Architects.
 For his contributions to address racial inequity within the architecture field he was awarded the Whitney M. Young Jr. Award by the AIA.

 In 1981 Campbell was commissioned to design and build the Genesis Convention Center in Gary, Indiana.
 According to the Crusader Newspaper Group the convention center was used as a symbol to represent Black achievement in a new era of Gary's history.
 The center was in operation for 35 years and housed the Gary Steelheads basketball team and the Continental Basketball Association.

 Campbell is associated with many major Chicago landmarks throughout his practicing career.
 Campbell was a contributor to the additional expansion efforts of McCormick Place during the construction of the North Building in 1986.

-Campbell contributed to the initial remodeling of the DuSable Museum of African American History, which took place in XX.
+Campbell contributed to the initial remodeling of the DuSable Museum of African American History.
 He later returned and designed the Harold Washington Wing, which opened to the public in 1993.

 In 1997 Campbell designed the Trinity United Church of Christ, which serves one the largest Black congregations of Chicago with more than 8,500 members.

 Beginning in 1999, Campbell Tiu Campbell were contracted to work on the interior and exterior remodeling of the Chicago Military Academy in Bronzeville.
 The new school was to be located within the Eighth Regiment Armory building, which is a historic landmark that was built in 1915 to be used to house the all-black 8th Infantry Battalion.
 In 2000, the National Trust for Historic Preservation recognized the restoration and conversion of the Armory with a National Preservation Honor Award.

 Campbell also designed a few residential homes, one of these homes, constructed in 1962 is located within the Chatham neighborhood of Chicago.
-His other residential projects include two high-rise builkdings with then partner John Macsai: 1240 N. Lake Shore Drive and The WaterFord Condominiums (4170 N. Marine Drive) constructed in 1973.
+His other residential projects include two high-rise buildings with then partner John Macsai: 1240 N. Lake Shore Drive and The WaterFord Condominiums (4170 N. Marine Drive) constructed in 1973.

 According to his webpage on the NOMA website, Campbell is also credited with restoration of the Michigan Avenue Draw Bridge and the Metcalf Federal Building and redevelopment plans for major cities like New Orleans, Las Vegas, Chicago and Milwaukee.